macrozone/toggle-box-bridge/README.md

 All of our application routes are defined in the routes.jsx of the core module.
 Only additional admin routes are defined in the admin module.

-For authenticated routes we defiend the property "contentNotLoggedIn".
-If a user need to be logged in for a route you can add a component which should be displayed if the user is not logged in.
-For example display the login form.
-That way we dont need to redirect.
+For authenticated routes, we defined the property "contentNotLoggedIn".
+If a user needs to be logged in for a route you can add a component which should be displayed if the user is not logged in.
+For example, display the login form.
+That way we don't need to redirect.

 Example: